For more information and additional FAQs, visit the OPM site.

 How much money goes to administrative overhead instead of to the charities?

 All fundraising has some administrative overhead.
 However, new CFC regulations and procedures have been designed to reduce the already low administrative rate of the campaign.
-In 2016, the CFC had a national expense ratio of 15 percent.
-We are working hard to get that number even lower in the future.
+In 2016, the CFCNCA had an expense ratio of 9 percent.
 That’s a fraction of the 35 percent deemed acceptable by the Better Business Bureau.

 How can I get help or more information?